MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Update the navigation property sharedWithTeams in groups

 ### [Update-MgGroupTeamChannelTab](Update-MgGroupTeamChannelTab.md)
-Update the navigation property tabs in groups
+Update the properties of the specified tab.\nThis can be used to configure the content of the tab.

 ### [Update-MgGroupTeamMember](Update-MgGroupTeamMember.md)
 Update the role of a conversationMember in a team.